-Opens a sub section where you can set parameters on how particles are emitted.
+In the Impulse panel set the parameters for how particles are emitted.

-- Speed: Sets the speed the particles have when the are being emitted.
-The field to the right of Speed, allows you to set a percentage over which the particle speed will vary - Rot X: Sets the X-axis angle of the "opening" in the emitter, the emitter hole. - Rot Z: Sets the Z-axis angle of the "opening" in the emitter, the emitter hole. - Angle X: Sets the X-axis opening angle of the emitter hole.
-It can be done locked with the Z-axis, or independently.
-The button to the right of the value field enables/ disables locking of the axes. - Angle Z: Sets the Z-axis opening angle of the emitter hole. - Twist creates a twist of the opening angels of the emitter hole.
-It can also be described as a rotation of the emitter around the Y-axis. - Align to Center: Disables all the above impulse parameters and aligns the particles above the emitter.
+- Speed: Set the speed the particles have when they are emitted.
+In the field to the right of Speed, set a percentage over which the particle speed will vary - Rot X: Set the X axis angle of the opening in the emitter, the emitter hole - Rot Z: Set the Z axis angle of the opening in the emitter, the emitter hole - Angle X: Set the X axis opening angle of the emitter hole.
+It can be done locked with the Z axis, or independently.
+Click Lock X/Y to The button to the right of the value field to lock or unlock the axes - Angle Z: Set the Z axis opening angle of the emitter hole - Twist: Create a twist of the opening angels of the emitter hole.
+It can also be described as a rotation of the emitter around the Y axis - Align to Center: Disable all the above impulse parameters and aligns the particles above the emitter